EmployeeIssues.comU.S. Employee Rights in Plain English

 First Amendment to the U.S. Constitution

-Guarantees freedom of speech, freedom of religion, freedom of the press and freedom of assembly.
-However, to avoid consequences, exercising these rights typically may not significantly interfere with your employment relationship or job performance.
+Guarantees freedom of speech, freedom of the press, freedom of assembly, and freedom of religion through the legal concept of separation of church and state.
+To avoid consequences, exercising these rights typically may not significantly interfere with your employment relationship or job performance.
 Also referred to as Amendment I. The first 10 Amendments to the Constitution are collectively referred to as the Bill of Rights.

 Fourth Amendment to the U.S. Constitution